Get insurance for your new ride as soon you leave the lot

 There are 50 different insurance groups into which every car built to UK specifications will fall, with those in the highest group costing the most to cover, and those in the lowest group costing the least.

-For example, a Peugeot 106 will cost significantly less to cover than a Lamborghini Gallardo, which would be in group 50.
-It’s not just supercars in the top group though, here you'll also find high end 4X4s like Range Rovers for example.
+For example, a Peugeot 106 will cost significantly less to cover than a Lamborghini Gallardo, which falls into group 50.
+It’s not just supercars in the top group, though; here you'll also find high end 4X4s like Range Rovers.

 Having a car that is classed in a high insurance group does not necessarily mean that you’ll have to pay through the nose for cover though, just as insuring a small Vauxhall Corsa will not always be cheap.
 There are always other factors to consider when buying insurance for your new car.

-This is because in doing so, you’re reducing the risk of theft according to which the insurance company work out the price of their policies.
+This is because in doing so, you're reducing the risk of theft according to which the insurance company works out the price of its policies.
+Insurers reward drivers who reduce risk, so take this into account when arranging your new car insurance.

 Insuring your car is a legal necessity, but if you’re having trouble finding the right annual policy right away, you might want to take out a temporary insurance policy for your new car to make sure you’re covered while you search for something more permanent.

-By far the best way to make sure that you get the cheapest car insurance policy for your new car is to compare quotes online by using a comparison service.
+The best way to get the cheapest car insurance policy for your new car is to compare quotes online using a comparison service.
 Simply enter your requirements into the simple form, and we'll pull up a list of the best quotes available on the market so you can start saving and start driving right away.